Popular

 Following the job rejection, it's okay to ask the hiring manager for some feedback about what you were lacking as a candidate, and how you can improve for future job opportunities.

-When asking a hiring manager for feedback, it's important to be professional, and not too pushy about it.
+When asking a hiring manager for feedback, it's important to be professional and not too pushy about it.
 If they don't respond, or decline to respond, just let it go.
 Not everyone is comfortable with or has time to give feedback.

 However, if they do provide feedback, the information could be invaluable.

 Not only is it good to know who you're competing against, but it's also good to assess what other candidates have in common, and what traits your dream company looks for in candidates.
 Why?
-Because you'll be able to better understand if you really fit in.
+Because you'll be able to better understand if you fit in.

 For example, if you have a hard time taking charge of tasks on your own but find yourself applying for jobs that offer little structure or support, you might not be the ideal candidate for the job.